nus-cs2103-AY1920S1/duke/docs/README.md

   [T][✘] task 3 (at: Feb 02, 2009 0900)
 Now you have 3 tasks in the list.
 ```
-A new task called `taskName` is created and it is set at `date`.

 ### checking and updating taskList

 #### `done [taskNum]` - Mark a task as done
-Marks a task as done.
+Mark a task as done.

 **Example of usage:**